-Today, IEC, which operates subsidiaries United Education Institute, UEI Fresno/IEC Holdings, Inc. and IEC/AAI Holdings, Inc., operates a total of nineteen UEI College campuses in the states of California, Arizona Washington and United Education Institute campuses in Georgia and Nevada.
+Today, IEC, which operates subsidiaries United Education Institute, UEI Fresno/IEC Holdings, Inc. and IEC/AAI Holdings, Inc., operates a total of nineteen UEI College campuses in the states of California, Arizona and Washington and United Education Institute campuses in Morrow, Georgia and Las Vegas, Nevada.

 UEI College's first campus was established in Van Nuys, California in October of 1983.
 Since then, additional Southern California sites have opened, including campuses in Huntington Park (September, 1989), Ontario (June, 1997), Chula Vista (August, 1999), West Covina (March, 2005), San Marcos (March, 2010), Anaheim (March, 2010), Gardena (January, 2011), Riverside (March, 2011), Stockton (September, 2011), and Bakersfield (March, 2012).
 UEI College's main campus is the Huntington Park location.
-The Gardena campus is the main campus for Las Vegas.

 In late 2014, UEI College added a new location in Phoenix, Arizona.
-UEI College opened its Sacramento location in late 2018.
-United Education Institute opened the Las Vegas location in 2020 and it's Mesa, Tacoma and Stone Mountain campuses in 2021.
+UEI opened its Sacramento location in late 2018, the Las Vegas campus in 2020 and it's Mesa, and Stone Mountain campuses in 2021.
+The UEI College location in Tacoma opened in late-2021.